 The swim takes place at Newport Beach on Sydney’s Northern Beaches, located a 35-minute drive from Sydney’s CBD.

 This ocean swim offers three different swim distances; 400m for 10 years and over, 800m for 13 years and over and 2km for 13 years and over.
+Great prizes are available via a lucky swimmer draw and medals are presented to category winners and placegetters.
+Fresh fruit is provided for swimmers on their return to the beach and there is a succulent BBQ.

 On offer at this event is a swim distance for everyone from those new to ocean swimming all the way to the seasoned ocean swimming veterans.